- What is cervical cancer?

 Nielson CM, Harris RB, Flores R, et al. Multiple-type human papillomavirus infection in male anogenital sites: prevalence and associated factors.
 Cancer Epidemiol Biomarkers Prev.
 2009 Apr;18(4):1077−1083.
 Epub 2009 Mar 24.

 Paavonen J, Naud P, Salmerón J, et al. Efficacy of human papillomavirus (HPV)-16/18 AS04-adjuvanted vaccine against cervical infection and precancer caused by oncogenic HPV types (PATRICIA): final analysis of a double-blind, randomised study in young women.
 Lancet.
 2009 Jul 25;374(9686):301−314.

 Ronco G, Cuzick J, Pierotti P, et al. Accuracy of liquid based versus conventional cytology: overall results of new technologies for cervical cancer screening: randomised controlled trial.
 BMJ.
 2007;335(7609):28.

-Saslow D, Solomon D, Lawson H, et al. American Cancer Society, American Society for Colposcopy and Cervical Pathology, and American Society for Clinical Pathology Screening Guidelines for the Prevention and Early Detection of Cervical Cancer. [published online ahead of print March 14, 2012].
+Saslow D, Solomon D, Lawson H, et al. American Cancer Society, American Society for Colposcopy and Cervical Pathology, and American Society for Clinical Pathology Screening Guidelines for the Prevention and Early Detection of Cervical Cancer.
 CA Cancer J Clin.
-2012;62(3). doi:10.3322/caac.21139.
+2012;62(3):147-172.
+Epub 2012 Mar 14.

 Schiffman M, Castle PE, Jeronimo J, et al. Human papillomavirus and cervical cancer.
 Lancet.
 2007;370(9590):890−907.